-The calculation of the students' Cumulative Grade Point Average or CGPA in their program will be the total number of credits per course (3) multiplied by the grade points earned (A=4, B=3, C=2, D=1, F=0) divided by the total number of credits earned.
+The calculation of the students' Cumulative Grade Point Average or CGPA in their program will be the total number of credits per course (3) multiplied by the grade points earned (please use the table on page 66) divided by the total number of credits earned.
 Transfer credits are not used to determine CGPA.